GasiorowskiPiotr/express-ai/README.md

 npm install express-ai@latest
 ```

+Supported versions of Node.js:
+1. Latest
+2. 7.X
+3. 6.X
+4. 5.X

+(if you need support for previous version, please create a bug).

 ## Usage

 Express-AI logs the request information as well as the errors that happened during the handling of a request.